 Click Through Rate (CTR)

 Total clicks refer to the people who have clicked on various newsletter topics after opening it.
-For instance, in the image mentioned below, if your customer has clicked on ‘PayUmoney’, he would have been redirected to PayUmoney’s main blog page or if he clicks on the ‘Recent Posts’ or ‘Facebook’ tab he will be redirected there and so on.
+For instance, in the image below, if your customer clicks on ‘PayUmoney’, he is redirected to its facebook page or wherever he clicks he lands on that particular page.

 Click through rate refers to the number of people that have actually visited your site after going through and read it.
 In this case; CTR = total number of click ÷ total number of people(sent) i.e. CTR = 1859 ÷ 109569 = 1.70%